Bit-Nation/Pangea-Docs/README.md

 To get to know us, the best place to start is through:

  -  Install the Pangea Jurisdiction on [Android](https://play.google.com/store/apps/details?id=co.bitnation&hl=en) (search for Bitnation in the Google Play store) and via [TestFlight](https://developer.apple.com/testflight/) on iOS.
 Download the TestFlight app from the iOS app store, then go to the [Bitnation website](https://tse.bitnation.co/#install) and click on the iOS button to get an invitation code via email.
 Make sure to use the email associated with your Apple account.
+ -  Join the dev- and non-developer community on [Discord](https://discordapp.com/invite/whzS4Fr).
+If the first link doesn't work, use [this link](https://lnnk.in/@bitnation-discord) instead.
  -  Join the non-developer community on [Telegram](https://t.me/PangeaBitnation).
  -  Join the developer community on [Gitter](https://gitter.im/pangea-dev/Lobby).
  -  Contribute to the code on [GitHub](https://github.com/Bit-Nation).